Why Taking a Gap Year Can Transform Your Future

 Research and Brainstorming: Explore different gap year options and programs.
 Consider interests, budget, and desired outcomes.

-Holding Your Spot: Deferring College Admission
+Deferring College Admission

-So, you've decided a gap year is the right path.
+So, you've decided that a gap year is the right path.
 Now, how do you ensure your college acceptance remains valid?
 This involves deferring admission.

 What is Deferring Admission?